 If you’ve found a rabbit that you’re interested in purchasing, ask to see the health records for their parents.
 The breeder will be happy to provide the documentation to prove that their stock is healthy.

 Asking what food the breeder uses serves two purposes.
-For new rabbit owners, it’ll give you an idea of what to feed your new rabbit.
+For new rabbit owners, it’ll give them an idea of what to feed their new pets.
 Breeders worth their weight in gold will only choose high-quality food that will give their rabbits the nutrients and minerals that they need, along with ensuring a balanced diet.

 More experienced rabbit owners can use this question to find out if the rabbits in the breeder’s care are given proper meals.
-If a breeder turns out to be feeding their rabbits food that will cause them harm, it may cause long-lasting health issues down the line.
+If a breeder turns out to be feeding low-quality food to their rabbits, it may cause long-lasting health issues down the line.

 Whether you’re a new rabbit owner or an experienced one, asking the right questions of your breeder will make sure your newest family member lives with you for a long time.

-- You may also be interested in: Where to Buy a Rabbit?
-(Plus Overview of the Best Places)
+- You may also be interested in: Where to Buy a Rabbit: Overview of the Best Places

 Featured Image Credit: Mary Swift, Shutterstock